KIT-IBT/RESILIENT/README.md

 ```

 ### Surface mesh (VTK/VTP) pre-processing
 The atrial mesh requires special epi materials and should be divided into left and right atrium for the algorithm.
+The artia should be closed e.g. the valves should be filled with blood (material: 150 right/ 151 left).
 The setpum can be part of the left atrium only or split into left/right.
 Both options should work.

 ```